glenacota/elastic-training-repo/README.md

 # elastic-repo
-A collection of datasets, docker-compose files, notes, and other stuff related to the Elastic stack.
+A collection of datasets, docker-compose files, notes, and other training material about the Elastic stack.

 ----